quil-lang/quilc/src/compilers/old-tweedledum-readme.md

 The following README used to be included with the Tweedledum contrib, which we used to efficiently compile classical logic gates.
-This functionality has since been replaced with native quilc (Common Lisp) code,replacing our only use of Tweedledum, however this exposition of how quilc handles classical logic gates with and without a specialized permutation gate synthesis routine is still valuable.
+This functionality has since been replaced with native quilc (Common Lisp) code, replacing our only use of Tweedledum; however this exposition of how quilc handles classical logic gates with and without a specialized permutation gate synthesis routine is still valuable.

 ====================================================================
 # Efficient compilation of classical logic gates